Roads and Bridges: Production

 Production took six years to complete and went through three directors of photography.
 Lim and his crew took many trips from New York to Kansas to shoot the film.
 Robert Altman later came on as an executive producer after Lim edited for him on Cookie's Fortune (1999).

-The story is inspired by Lim's experience with a road crew in 1984 wherein he befriended Daryl, a Black man, and faced various forms of racism.

 Reception

 Variety praised "Lim’s captivating, though sometimes heavy-handed" film, saying that it "succeeds in large part because of its social intelligence and core of well-delineated characters".
 The Daily Northwestern praised the excellent performances of Lim and Sullivan and, while noting that the six-year "length of shooting shows in the film’s evolving aesthetic, with some scenes looking amateur and others well-executed", states that the director has dealt with a "tough subject [(racism)] with aplomb".

 Ted Shen for the Chicago Reader said that although the voice-overs were overly sentimental, the "twists and turns of the men's unfolding friendship are astutely paced" and "languid, stifling atmosphere of a backwater town" are meticulously crafted.

 The film won the top prize at the Toronto Reel Asian International Film Festival as a western.